godotengine/godot-docs/classes/class_networkedmultiplayerenet.rst

 | *Getter* | get_channel_count()      |
 +----------+--------------------------+

 The number of channels to be used by ENet.
 Default: ``3``.
 Channels are used to separate different kinds of data.
-In realiable or ordered mode, for example, the packet delivery order is ensured on a per channel basis.
+In reliable or ordered mode, for example, the packet delivery order is ensured on a per channel basis.

 .. _class_NetworkedMultiplayerENet_property_compression_mode: